UK stocks gain on China's growth; Unilever keeps confidence in check

 "The numbers were only a slight miss versus estimates and the relative underperformance versus the market and sector we think is overdone," said Atif Latif, director of trading at Guardian Stockbrokers.

-The index remains 4 percent off the 14 1/2-year high reached in September 2014.
+The index remains several percentage points off the 14 1/2- year high reached in September 2014.
 A decline in energy stocks as oil prices slump and concerns over global growth have held it back.

 Consumer goods giant Unilever dropped 0.6 percent after reporting lower-than-expected underlying sales growth, hindered by weak emerging markets.